You can take advantage of the full web GIS suite (ArcGIS for Server, Portal for ArcGIS, and ArcGIS Data Store) on Microsoft Azure.

 - Click Save.

-Your Azure subscription is now set to use the ArcGIS Enterprise image from Cloud Builder.
+Your Azure subscription is now set to use the ArcGIS for Server image from Cloud Builder.

 Obtain licenses from Esri

-To deploy ArcGIS Enterprise, you need an ArcGIS Server license and Portal for ArcGIS named user licenses.
+To deploy web GIS, you need an ArcGIS for Server license and Portal for ArcGIS named user licenses.

 Get images from Microsoft Azure Marketplace

-Open Microsoft Azure Marketplace in a web browser and search for esri or arcgis to find the ArcGIS Enterprise on Microsoft Azure images.
+Open Microsoft Azure Marketplace in a web browser and search for esri or arcgis to find the ArcGIS Server on Microsoft Azure images.

-Install ArcGIS Enterprise Cloud Builder for Microsoft Azure
+Install ArcGIS Server Cloud Builder for Microsoft Azure

-Download the ArcGIS Enterprise Cloud Builder for Microsoft Azure installation file, and run it on a local Windows machine to install.
+Download the ArcGIS Server Cloud Builder for Microsoft Azure installation file, and run it on a local Windows machine to install.

-Use ArcGIS Enterprise Cloud Builder for Microsoft Azure to deploy all components of ArcGIS Enterprise.
+Use ArcGIS Server Cloud Builder for Microsoft Azure to deploy a web GIS.

 - Sign in to Microsoft Azure.